Դ Names Richard “Dick” Sullivan ’79 and Judge Lara E. Montecalvo as 2026 Honorary Degree Recipients

-From Fall Concert to Spring Carnival, at Դ, life is more than classes — a vibrant campus life is a launching point for your passions, your voice, your creativity, your growth.
+From the Involvement Fair to Spring Carnival, at Դ, life is more than classes — a vibrant campus life is a launching point for your passions, your voice, your creativity, your growth.
 You’ll join a community of thinkers, creators, athletes, activists, innovators, and global citizens.
-Here, you can explore more than 70 clubs and organizations, study abroad through over 55 programs, choose from 40+ undergraduate majors, or compete on 25 varsity athletic teams.
+Here, you can explore more than 80 clubs and organizations, study abroad through over 55 programs, choose from 40+ undergraduate majors, or compete on 25 varsity athletic teams.

 Դ's Bristol campus offers the best of coastal New England, featuring stunning waterfront views, a safe and welcoming community, and hands-on learning right on Mount Hope Bay.
 Students can live, learn, and enjoy their time on a close-knit campus.
 You can join one of over 70 established clubs and organizations, or even create your own!